San Francisco (Be Sure to Wear Flowers in Your Hair): Composition

-According to Paul Ingles of NPR, "...local authorities in Monterey were starting to get cold feet over the prospect of their town being overrun by hippies.
+According to Paul Ingles of NPR (National Public Radio), "...local authorities in Monterey were starting to get cold feet over the prospect of their town being overrun by hippies.
 To smooth things over, Phillips wrote a song, "San Francisco (Be Sure To Wear Flowers In Your Hair)."
 Phillips reported writing the song in about 20 minutes.

 The song is credited with bringing thousands of young people to San Francisco during the late 1960s.

 Different issues of the recording use slightly different titles, including: "San Francisco (Be Sure to Wear Flowers in Your Hair)"; "San Francisco (Be Sure to Wear Some Flowers in Your Hair)"; and "San Francisco 'Wear Some Flowers in Your Hair'".

 Reception

 Released on May 13, 1967, the song was an instant hit.
 By the week ending July 1, 1967, it reached the number four spot on the Billboard Hot 100 in the US, where it remained for four consecutive weeks.
 Meanwhile, the song rose to number one in the UK Singles Chart, and most of Europe.
 In July 1967, McKenzie's previous record label, Capitol, claimed that the "follow-up" to this was their re-release of his earlier single, "Look in Your Eyes."
 The single is said to have sold over seven million copies worldwide.

 The song has been featured in several films, including Frantic (1988), The Rock (1996) and Forrest Gump (1994).
 It was also played occasionally by Led Zeppelin as part of the improvised section in the middle of "Dazed and Confused".
 U2's Bono also led the audience in a sing-along during their PopMart performances in the San Francisco Bay Area on June 18 and 19, 1997.
 New Order covered it on July 11, 2014, at the Bill Graham Civic Auditorium in San Francisco.
 A cover by Michael Marshall appears in the film The Last Black Man in San Francisco (2019).
+A cover by Rufus Wainwright was used in the first episode of Star Trek: Starfleet Academy, played over a montage of the USS Athena docking at Starfleet Academy.